corda/corda/README.md

            boot.jar.lzma boot-jar.o _binary_boot_jar_start _binary_boot_jar_end \
            ${platform} ${arch}

-Note that you'll need to specify "-Xbootclasspath:[lzma:bootJar]" instead of "-Xbootclasspath:[bootJar]" in the next step if you've used LZMA to compress the jar.
+Note that you'll need to specify "-Xbootclasspath:[lzma.bootJar]" instead of "-Xbootclasspath:[bootJar]" in the next step if you've used LZMA to compress the jar.